FirebaseExtended/experimental-extensions/bigquery-dlp-functions/README.md

 - DLP Transformation Method: The method used by Data Loss Prevention API to deidentify and/or encrypt sensitive information in the data.

 - DLP Transformation Technique: The technique used by Data Loss Prevention API to deidentify and/or encrypt sensitive information in the data.

+- List of fields to transform using record transformation (comma separated): The list of fields to transform using record transformation.
+This is only used when the transformation method is set to `RECORD`.

 - BigQuery Dataset ID: The ID of the dataset where the extension will create a connection.